-- 402.1 It shall be the duty of the Varick Code Enforcement Officer or his duly authorized assistants, to cause any plans, buildings, or premises to be examined or inspected to determine that they are not in violation of the provisions of this Ordinance. - 402.2 Where the Varick Code Enforcement Officer, in the course of his duties, determines that any plans, buildings, or premises are in violation of the provisions of this Ordinance, he shall order the responsible party in writing to remedy such conditions.
+- 402.1 It shall be the duty of the Varick Code Enforcement Officer or their duly authorized assistants, to cause any plans, buildings, or premises to be examined or inspected to determine that they are not in violation of the provisions of this Ordinance. - 402.2 Where the Varick Code Enforcement Officer, in the course of their duties, determines that any plans, buildings, or premises are in violation of the provisions of this Ordinance, they shall order the responsible party in writing to remedy such conditions.
 Said written order shall specify the nature of the violation found to exist, the remedy ordered and the time permitted for such action, the penalties and remedies that may be invoked by the Town, and the violator's rights of appeal; all as provided for by this Ordinance.
-If the condition is not corrected by the date specified in the order, the Code Enforcement Officer shall issue an appearance ticket to the responsible party, and a copy to the town justice. - 402.3 On the serving of notice by the Varick Code Enforcement Officer to the owner of any violation of any of the provisions of this Ordinance, the Certificate of Occupancy for such building or use shall be held null and void.
-A new Certificate of Occupancy shall be required for any further use of such building or premises. - 402.4 The Varick Code Enforcement Officer shall maintain a permanent record of all matters considered and all action taken by him.
-Such records shall form a part of the records of his office and shall be available for the use of the Town Board, other officials of the Town, and available for inspection by the public. - 402.5 The Varick Code Enforcement Officer shall transmit one copy of all approved or denied applications for a Zoning Compliance Permit or Special Use Permit to the Town clerk, one copy to the Town Tax Assessor, one copy to the Secretary of the Planning Board, one copy to Seneca County Code Enforcement, and, where applicable, one copy to the County Planning Board.
+If the condition is not corrected by the date specified in the order, the Code Enforcement Officer shall issue an appearance ticket to the responsible party, and a copy to the town justice.
+The Town Attorney shall represent the Town in prosecuting the matter before the Town Court. - 402.3 On the serving of notice by the Varick Code Enforcement Officer to the owner of any violation of any of the provisions of this Ordinance, the Certificate of Occupancy for

-402.6 Where the Varick Code Enforcement Officer, in the course of his duties, determines that a property is apparently out of compliance with the New York State Property Maintenance Code and that non-compliance compromises community wellbeing, he shall refer the compliance issue to the Seneca County Health Department for enforcement.
+- such building or use shall be held null and void.
+A new Certificate of Occupancy shall be required for any further use of such building or premises. - 402.4 The Varick Code Enforcement Officer shall maintain a permanent record of all matters considered and all action taken by them.
+Such records shall form a part of the records of their office and shall be available for the use of the Town Board, other officials of the Town, and available for inspection by the public. - 402.5 The Varick Code Enforcement Officer shall transmit one copy of all approved or denied applications for a Zoning Compliance Permit or Special Use Permit to the Town clerk, one copy to the Town Tax Assessor, one copy to the Secretary of the Planning Board, one copy to Seneca County Code Enforcement, and, where applicable, one copy to the County Planning Board. - 402.6 Where the Varick Code Enforcement Officer, in the course of their duties, determines that a property is apparently out of compliance with the New York State Property Maintenance Code and that non-compliance compromises community wellbeing, they shall refer the compliance issue to the Seneca County Health Department for enforcement.